Skip to main content

 The men looked worried.

-"We are letting her go," Munshi spoke with folded hands.
+"We are letting her go," Munshi said with folded hands.
 "But please let me release my son.
 This pain is too much."
 He begged.

 Aniruddha sat down on the ground in front of Bondita.
 He stared at her, wiping away the tears from her cheek.